 At the start, the study randomly assigned ninety 18 to 50-year-old overweight or obese participants to one of three groups.
 The three groups are a conventional low-fat diet, a high-protein diet, and a weightlifting combination.
 The researchers monitored, recorded, and reviewed the bodyweight of the participants.
 In addition, the researchers observed the participants at weeks eight and 24 and compared them to their baseline levels.

 The long-range goal of the study is to provide clinicians and dieticians with 32 weeks of data.
 The data helps explore reasonable weight loss plans for obese people that address short-term and long-term weight loss.
 The China Postdoctoral Science Foundation hopes to provide programs for obesity management in China.
 This study and similar studies also can promote the development of exercise- and diet-related programs.

 The hypothesis is that weightlifting combined with a high-protein diet would result in similar short-term weight loss to low fat and high protein diets.
 But produce better long-term weight loss than either the conventional low-fat diet or the high-protein diet alone.

 Obesity is a growing (and dangerous) health problem worldwide, affecting over 30% of the population.
-Also, obesity links to virtually all metabolism-related diseases and is associated with more than 200 different health problems.
+Also, obesity links to virtually all metabolism-related diseases and is associated with more than 200 health problems.
 As an example, obesity causes over 80% of the cases of diabetes, and obesity also contributes to diabetes-related deaths.
-Excess weight and obesity appear to increased tumor risk, and obesity significantly increases the risk of death.
+In addition, excess weight and obesity appear to increase tumor risk, and obesity significantly increases the risk of death.